Mango Hill, Queensland: History

 In March 2006, the Department of Natural Resources, Mines and Water subdivided the northern section of Mango Hill to form the suburb of North Lakes.

 Although now separated, the area still reaps the benefits of the major infrastructure and retail upgrades that have taken place in North Lakes in recent years, including the Redcliffe Peninsula railway line and shopping outlets such as Costco and IKEA.
-This has resulted in a significant boost to economic growth in the Moreton Bay Region.
+This has resulted in a significant boost to economic growth in the City of Moreton Bay.

 North Lakes State College opened on 1 January 2002.
 This school is now within North Lakes.

 The Lakes College opened on 24 January 2005.
 This school is now within North Lakes.

 St Benedict's Catholic Primary School opened in 2008.